CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

    );
 ```

-What about the drawer?
+Note how the buttons are laid out.
+We could add padding to them to space them apart.

+Another responsive feature that would be the nice relates to the drawer.
 With all the screen space on a large screen, it would be nice to keep it visible all the time.
 Here's how we can do that.

 First, let's make a function that tells us which breakpoint we're at.
 In `breakpoints.js`: